 It’s time to vent a bit.
 The market is on fire, hey I get it.
 And yes there are 4 times as many realtors in Greenville SC as there was when I started.
 So, should that effect the quality of service you get from a Greenville Realtor?

 I would hope not, but in realty it does.
-First of all there are a lot of realtors selling homes in Greenville who are either new, don’t know the area or have just moved here.
+First of all there are a lot of realtors who have houses for sale in Greenville SC who are either new, don’t know the area or have just moved here.
 I’m going to give you a few examples of some recent things that have happened over the last few months to illustrate my point.

 I recently posted here about a couple who bought new construction with me.
 If you read that post I’ve got an example of a realtor hurting their seller’s position by not understanding an appraisal or not taking the time to read it.
 There’s more to that story and I’ll add it here.
 My buyers actually put in an offer on another home before they contacted me with another company.
 It was a very nice home priced in the $500,000 range.
 I’m going to make a long story short but their agent did not present the offer in a timely fashion and the home went under contract with another buyer.
 They were absolutely livid.
 I could speculate as to why this happened but I can’t prove it so I won’t.
 The buyer’s got fed up and contacted me and are very happy with their purchase.